ctnava/rxtechnotes/4_access_to_drugs.md

 ### Translating the Signa

-Signa (the "sig") is almost always heavily abbreviated and pharmacy techs are often required to transcribe them for computer entry.
+The signa (the "sig") is almost always heavily abbreviated and pharmacy techs are often required to transcribe them for computer entry.
 Below are a list of common abbreviations used for transcribing SIGs on prescriptions or medication orders.

 > ⚠️ Indicates that this abbreviation is on the "Do Not Use" List.